What is Canada’s Home Electrification Toolkit?

 Who needs a toolkit?

-Electrifying household equipment can be a daunting task for even the most ambitious homeowners.
-With many options to choose from in each area of the home, upgrades to wiring and electrical panels to navigate, and contractors potentially passing along outdated information and opinions, it can be hard to know where to begin.
+With many options to choose from in each area of the home, upgrades to wiring and electrical panels to navigate, and contractors potentially passing along outdated information and opinions, electrifying household equipment may seem too difficult for many households.

 That’s where Canada’s Home Electrification Toolkit comes in.
-The Toolkit is meant to help you empower your community on their electrification journey, providing clear, concise, and up-to-date information on space heating, cooking, fireplaces, home batteries and backup options, and other household equipment—all in a highly polished and beautifully illustrated package.
+With clear, concise, and up-to-date information on space heating, cooking, fireplaces, home batteries and backup options, and other household equipment all in a highly polished and beautifully illustrated package, it is here to help empower your community on their electrification journey.
 In addition, the Toolkit also includes tips for renters, strategies for avoiding potentially costly electrical panel upgrades, and case studies from satisfied homeowners.

 For the more technically inclined, the appendices provide details on operating costs and emissions by province and territory.
 All of it is intended to help Canadians experience the benefits of electrified equipment in a way that works with your home, your budget, and your timelines.